All Episodes

 She is being very capably represented.

-This has nothing to do with it.
+This has nothing to do with Russia.

-Except you guys are you're getting as ahead of the story as the other side of the world.
+Except you guys are, you're getting as ahead of the story as the other side of the world.

 No, we're not.

-Let me tell you why you are.
+Well, let me tell you why you are.

 You know, as far as anything that we know, it is entirely possible that there's nothing to the Susan Rice story, and there's nothing.

-Susan Rice admitted Sunday.
+Susan Rice admitted she unmasked it.

 Wait, wait, wait, wait.